Laura strengthens into 'extremely dangerous' Category 4 hurricane, evacuations underway

 As of Wednesday night, Hurricane Laura was a Category 4, packing winds at 150 mph, which is just short of Category 5 strength (157+ mph).

-Meteorologists across the country said there are increasing signs that Hurricane Laura could reach Category 5 strength.
+Meteorologists across the country had said there were increasing signs that Hurricane Laura could reach Category 5 strength before making landfall, but it maintained its Category 4 status as it slammed into the Louisiana coast.

-“That is possible,” Joel Cline, Tropical Program Coordinator with the National Oceanic and Atmospheric Administration said.
-“It’s running out of time.
-It’s not far from land.
-But, it’s still growing.”
+Hurricane-force winds extended 60 miles from the storm’s center, forecasters said, and bands of heavy rain fell 30 miles from the beach in Lake Charles.

 RELATED: Buses with Hurricane Laura evacuees begin arriving in North Texas